Types of Debt Covered By Bankruptcy

 Many people I talk to are exhausted from receiving the debt collection phone calls, and I would say are motivated to file for bankruptcy to stop the debt collection phone calls.
 Having been there myself I do understand how they feel.

-I think it is important that I also point out that bankruptcy not only provides you with protection from the debt collector, stopping the harassing phone calls but also stops your creditors taking you to Court and obtaining Court judgement against you.
+I think it is important that I also point out that bankruptcy not only provides you with protection from the debt collector, stopping the harassing phone calls but also stops your creditors from taking you to Court and obtaining Court judgement against you.
 Bankruptcy stops the creditor from:

 - Garnishing your wages